 and even his crush, Cindy Adams, takes notice.
 But then a mysterious girl named Eva arrives and tells

 him two facts that will change his life forever.
-First, that he’s the descendent of a long line of monster
+First, that he’s the descendant of a long line of monster

 hunters and he’s destined to be in the family business.
 Second, that there’s a truce between man and